nicnilov/ABWProfilePatches/README.md

 That's it!
 You now have a B&W profile suitable for use in printing and soft proofing.
-Be sure to install it or just copy it into *C:\Windows\System32\spool\drivers\color*
+Be sure to install it or just copy it into *C:\Windows\System32\spool\drivers\color* Note that the profile is for use only when printing B&W images using the printer's B&W mode.
+You must use B&W RGB images where all the RGB values are the same (ie: B&W) for accurate results.
 And here's what the print and image softproof looks like when printed letting the printer manage color.
 The first was with the 9800 set for "darkest" tone and the second with "lighter."